-Radon mitigation is any means by which radon gas is reduced; and the result of the steps taken to reduce radon is typically referred to as a radon mitigation system.
-A radon mitigation system is composed of structural and or non-structural measures undertaken to reduce the potential hazards of breathing high concentrations of radon gas inside a building.
+Radon mitigation is any means by which radon gas is reduced.
+The result of the steps taken to reduce radon in a home or building is typically referred to as a radon mitigation system.
+A radon mitigation system is composed of any one or more of a number, of structural and or non-structural measures, undertaken to reduce the the level of radon.
+Most radon mitigation systems in central New York homes, consist basically of 3 or 4 inch PVC pipe connected to a radon fan used to ventilate radon laden air from below the foundation, to the outside air above the home.

 - radon remediation